ngraziano/LMICPP-Arduino/README.md

 * Add SX1262 chip

 ## Limitation

+This library try to comply with lorawan 1.0.x but do not implement all feature.
+For example FSK datarate is not implemented.

+For a more complete Lorawan library based on lmic, please have a look to <https://github.com/mcci-catena/arduino-lmic>

 :warning: This library do not compile in Arduino IDE due to dependency to STL (ArduinoSTL in case of AVR platform).
 It need PlatfomIO for the dependencies to be handle correctly.